OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 **Time Required:** 10 minutes

-// TODO: try to freshen up this section 'we will then' is repeated 4x

 Using the Power Dock, you will be able to use your Omega out in the world without needing a USB power supply.
+The scanner will:

-We will then scan any WiFi networks in range using a `ubus` call.
-Then we will retrieve location data from the GPS Expansion also via `ubus`.
-We will then sort the networks by signal strength, then display the 6 networks with the strongest signal on the OLED Expansion.
+* Scan for any WiFi networks in range using a `ubus` call
+* Retrieve location data form the GPS Expansion, again using the `ubus`
+* Sort the scanned networks by signal strength and display the six networks with the strongest signal on the OLED Expansion

-We will then save the following data for each network into a comma separated value (CSV) file that can be imported into a spreadsheet program:
+It will then save the following data for each network into a comma separated value (CSV) file that can be imported into a spreadsheet program:

-* Date scanned
+* Date scanned // TODO: and time presumably?
 * Latitude and longitude
 * SSID
 * BSSID